The Green Hornet (2011 film): Cancelled sequel

-Producer Neal Moritz said in March 2012 that no sequel would be forthcoming since the movie "did almost $250 million and was actually very well liked, but we made the movie for too much money.
+Moritz said in March 2012 that no sequel would be forthcoming since the movie "did almost $250 million and was actually very well liked, but we made the movie for too much money.
 One, we made it in L.A. for certain reasons, and two, we decided to go to 3D—that added another $10 million.
 If I had done it in a tax-rebate state and not done 3D, it would have been considered a huge financial success for the studio.
 So we're not making a sequel right now".

 Reboot

-In 2016, Paramount Pictures and Chernin Entertainment acquired the film rights to the Green Hornet, with developments for a rebooted adaptation.
+In 2016, Paramount and Chernin Entertainment acquired the film rights to the Green Hornet, with developments for a rebooted adaptation.
 Gavin O'Connor signed on to produce and direct, and Sean O'Keefe as the screenwriter.
 The project did not come to fruition and the rights lapsed.

-In 2020, Universal Pictures and Amasia Entertainment announced they were partnering on The Green Hornet and Kato and are in development on a film based on the classic characters.
+In 2020, Universal and Amasia Entertainment announced they were partnering on The Green Hornet and Kato and are in development on a film based on the classic characters.
 Amasia won the feature film franchise rights to the Green Hornet in January with Amasia's co-founders Michael Helfant and Bradley Gallo producing.
 Helfant is a veteran Hollywood executive who was president and chief operating officer of Marvel Studios for several years starting in 2005.
 In 2022, director Leigh Whannell became attached to the project as well as screenwriter David Koepp.